 7. Not Knowing the Best Way to Pay Yourself

-One way to do this is by taking roughly £9,000 of salary, just under the cap of employer or employee taxes, and taking the rest of your pay as dividends.
+Instead of putting yourself on the payroll like your employees, consider a combination of salary and dividends.
+This can be a more tax-efficient way to pay yourself.
+For example, you can do this by taking roughly £9,000 of salary, just under the cap of employer or employee taxes, and taking the rest of your pay as dividends.
 This is because up till the first threshold, it’s only a 7.5% tax – rather than 20% income tax.

 8. Not Applying For Grants

-Understanding these will help you make smarter, more informed business decisions – like when to hold certain sessions, or what times of day (or month) your services make the most money.
+Your financials can provide valuable insights into your business.
+Treat them as management accounts to notice trends and patterns in your business, and use them to make informed decisions.
+For example, like when to hold certain sessions, or what times of day (or month) your services make the most money.

 10. Miscategorising or Over-categorising

 When you offer multiple services in your businesses, it’s easy to fall into the trap of setting up a different management account for each service to see what works with the service and what doesn’t.
 This is over-categorisation – and is much less efficient than you might think.

 Avoid over-complicating your management accounts.
 Use brackets to categorise services and expenses efficiently.